 Many, many years ago, close-knit communities would spend hours together in the course of a year sharing from their own experiences what worked and what didn’t when it came to gardening and farming.
 Much of that old-time, best gardening advice and wisdom has been passed down to younger generations, but unfortunately, most have been lost.
+One really quick and easy way for you to learn more about where you are in your gardening journey and what areas you most need to grow in (pun intended) is to take my Gardening Self-Assessment.
+Pair the knowledge of this quiz with the advice of these awesome preppers, and you’ll be ready to tackle your next gardening project in no time.

 When I asked the preppers who follow my Facebook pages for their best gardening advice, it was almost like sitting around a general store or a quilting bee, chatting and exchanging gardening stories and tips for creating a garden that produces fresh-tasting organic produce.
 Here is the advice they are passing along to you.